ptti/ptti/README.md

   * Simple configuration: simulations are described in a user-friendly YAML file (though there is nothing to prevent running them directly in [Python] if you wish).
-  * Interventions: the simulation is stopped at set times (in future, on conditions as well), parameters are changed, and the simulation continues.
+  * Interventions: the simulation is stopped at set times or on certain conditions, parameters are changed, and the simulation continues.
   * Parallel execution: simulations can be conducted in parallel using as many CPUs as are available, and also supports [MPI] for use in High-Performance Computing environments.